cjdias/flam-in-go/README.md

-# flam-in-go
+# flam

-Application framework based in the Uber's dependency injection package
+flam-in-go is a base application framework package using the Uber's dig dependency injection package